livvie1988/OliviaSkinner/Features.md

 When enabled a button will be displayed over video thumbnails allowing videos to be played in a pop-up window.
 When launched from a playing video it will resume from where it was playing as well as when closing the same pop-up window.
-The pop-up window can be resized and it will memorize the new size, with the minimum and default value being 533px in width.
+[NOT IMPLEMENTED YET] The pop-up window can be resized and it will memorize the new size, with the minimum and default value being 533px in width.

 ---
 ### <a name="enable_blacklist"/>Enable blacklist